 So far, the attackers have used Ransomware for hitting their victims indiscriminately without being able to differentiate between corporations and individuals.
 But the situation is likely to change in 2017 with attackers inventing more advanced techniques that will allow them to distinguish between potential targets and set ransoms accordingly.

 The attacks will become more personal and specific which will even involve the social media platforms where the hackers may disclose personal data or use it as a tool to blackmail individual users.
+This is why it may be good to hire a service like Secure Forensics to look into such areas if an attack happens.

 It is also predicted by security analysts that in 2017, password managers as well as digital vaults that are being used for storing confidential information will become a major target for cyber criminals.